Changes to the IR35 rules came into effect in April making medium and large companies responsible for accounting for a contractors’ tax and NI.

 Once you have come to a decision as to whether your contractor is a deemed employee or not you must provide a Status Determination Statement (SDS) to the company/agency with which you contract and to the contractor.
 You should state your decision and list the reasons for coming to that decision.
 Once the SDS is passed along (and if you found that the factors indicated employment) you are now responsible for deducting PAYE and NI from the payments you make for the contractor.

 The contractor and intermediary can appeal your decision (with supporting evidence) in which case you have 45 days to review the evidence and your decision, and respond.
-(Unless it is before 6 April 2021, in which case you have 45 days from then).

 So what now?